kube-rs/k8s-pb/README.md

 ## Building
 To build the [out](./out) directory from [build.rs](./build.rs) we will use the outputs from the `swagger`, `protobuf`, and `protobuf-fds` targets.

 Results of this step is committed already.
-But to run, invoke `just build`
+But to run, invoke `just codegen`

 ### Hack

-Generate a [`FileDescriptorSet`] containing all of the input files wih `just build-fds`
+Generate a [`FileDescriptorSet`] containing all of the input files wih `just codegen-fds`

 ## OpenAPI Strategy